R. J. Archer: Professional career

 Archer played for the Milwaukee Mustangs of the Arena Football League in 2011 and the Georgia Force of the AFL in 2012.

 On June 22, 2012, Archer was signed by the Detroit Lions.
 He was waived on August 23.

 On October 11, 2012, Archer was added to the practice roster of the Winnipeg Blue Bombers of the CFL.
-He was promoted to the active roster on November 1 and played in one game for the Blue Bombers during the 2012 season.
+He was promoted to the active roster on November 1 and dressed in one game for the Blue Bombers during the 2012 season but did not record any statistics.

 From 2013 to 2014, Archer played for the Jacksonville Sharks of the Arena Football League, recording 104 touchdowns on 5,381 passing yards.

 On February 9, 2015, Archer was signed by Seattle Seahawks.
 He was released on September 5, 2015.

 On September 22, 2015, Archer signed with the BC Lions.
+He dressed in two games for the Lions but did not record any statistics.
 He was released following the season.

 On December 3, 2015, the Sharks activated Archer from the other league exempt list.